 - Repeat rolling, cutting, baking and cooling until all the dough is used.

 tahini buttercream filling

 - Cream together the room temperature butter with the room temperature tahini vanilla extract and salt until creamy and well combined, about 4-5 minutes.
 Stop and scrape down sides of bowl as needed.
-Add sifted powdered sugar 1/2 c at a time, beating each addition of powdered sugar until incorporated.
+Add sifted powdered sugar ½ c at a time, beating each addition of powdered sugar until incorporated.
 Scrape down sides of mixing bowl as needed.
 Beat on high until the buttercream is fully incorpated and desired consistency.
-If the filling is too thick, add 1-2 tbsp (15-30ml) milk of choice, beating until well incorporated.
+If the filling is too thick, add 1-2 tablespoon (15-30ml) milk of choice, beating until well incorporated.

 - Using a small offset icing knife and spoon, small cookie dough scoop or piping bag with piping tip of choice, apply the desired amount of frosting to the bottom of one cookie.
 Apply the bottom of another cookie to the frosted side of the first cookie.
 Gently press together.
 Enjoy!